osegonte/EasySoccerData999/README.md

 > Keep in mind that it is still under active development.

 # Disclaimer
-This software is provided "as-is" without any warranties.
-Use it at your own risk and ensure you comply with all applicable laws, regulations, and the terms of service of any websites and APIs involved.
+The data provided in this repository is gathered from various external sources and is intended solely for informational purposes.
+This software is distributed "as-is," without any warranties or guarantees.
+Users are solely responsible for ensuring that their use of this data complies with the terms of service of the respective data sources and all applicable laws.

-The developers are not responsible for any damages or consequences arising from its use.
+The developers of this project assume no liability for any misuse, legal issues, or damages arising from the use of the data or software.

 # Constributions